swiftlang/swift-testing/Documentation/StyleGuide.md

-When writing an abstract for a symbol, start the abstract with either a noun or a verb ending in s depending on what kind of symbol it is:
+When writing an abstract for a symbol, start the abstract with either a noun or a verb ending in "s" depending on what kind of symbol it is:
 |   Noun               |   Verb ending in *s*      |
 |----------------------|---------------------------|
 | Associated type      | Enumerations |